recyclable · reusable · rewarding · minneapolis

 paper + corn-based bioplastic lining

-The kraft/paper containers that feel premium and say "compostable" right on the side.
-The paper is fine — but they're lined with PLA (a corn-based bioplastic) to make them grease-proof.
+The kraft-colored containers that feel premium and say "compostable" right on the side.
+The paper part is fine.
+The catch is the PLA lining — a corn-based bioplastic painted on the inside to keep grease from soaking through.

-• PLA cannot be recycled with regular plastics — it contaminates the batch.
+• PLA can't go in regular plastic recycling — it contaminates the batch.

-• PLA cannot be recycled with paper either — the lining disqualifies the whole container.
+• It can't go in paper recycling either — the lining disqualifies the whole container.

-• Only "compostable" in industrial facilities at 140°F+ for 60+ days.
-Won't break down in a backyard pile, a landfill, or in nature.
+• It only "composts" in industrial facilities held at 140°F+ for 60+ days.
+It won't break down in a backyard pile, a landfill, or out in nature.

-• Minneapolis doesn't have widespread industrial composting that accepts PLA — most of these end in the trash.
+• Minneapolis doesn't have widespread industrial composting that accepts PLA.
+So most of them end up in the trash.

 marketing claim "eco" / "biolined" / "plant-based"